joreilly86/flocode-python-essentials/01-housekeeping.md

 ## Course Overview

 Welcome.
-You're here because you want to build tools, automate workflows, and solve engineering problems without reinventing Excel macros every time.
-This course gives you the essentials—no fluff, no detours.
+You're here because you want to learn Python, build tools, automate workflows, and solve engineering problems without reinventing Excel macros every time.
+This course gives you the essentials, no waffling, no detours.

-We'll start with the fundamentals—variables, data types, and control flow—and build toward real engineering problems.
-By the end of this track you will have a dependable toolkit you can apply to calculations, reporting, and automation.
+We'll start with the fundamentals, variables, data types, and control flow, and build toward real engineering problems.
+By the end you will have a dependable toolkit you can apply to calculations, reporting, and automation.

+We will build on these principles in the future intermediate course.

 ## Course Format

 Expect a mix of walkthroughs, code-along notebooks, short exercises, and mini-projects.
 Formats will evolve as the course matures, so treat this repository as a living document.
 When I tighten something up or add a new example, you will see it here first.
+Feel free free to suggest changes/updates in the discussions.

+Once upon a time, this course existed as a vast curriculum of tutorial videos but I think this current text-based format is the fastest and most effective way to ingest the information and learn.

 ## How to Approach the Essentials